Summer, Nature experiences, Spring, Autumn, Winter

 In waters, weather fluctuations are much more noticeable than in everyday life.
 A windy and rainy afternoon can quickly turn into a stunningly beautiful and calm sunset.
 Moving around in waters requires active monitoring of weather conditions and forecasts.
 You should not set off in bad weather, but you may end up in bad weather regardless, so you should reserve time for trip and route planning!

 You should familiarise yourself with the water areas, harbours and landing places in advance, for example by using the maps of the area.
-For example, the landing places of Metsähallitus, municipalities and recreational area associations, as well as the excursion and natural harbours with their campfire sites and camping areas are available to boaters.
+The landing places of Metsähallitus, municipalities and recreational area associations, as well as the excursion and natural harbours with their campfire sites and camping areas are available to boaters.
 It is a good idea to check the services of the destination in advance on the service provider’s website.

 Boat septic tanks must not be emptied directly into water, but the tank must be emptied at the suction discharge station.
 Septic tank suction discharge station information (pidasaaristosiistina.fi, in Finnish).